 Many cisterns were built in the city to store the water coming from this aqueduct.
 The largest of these was the Basilica Cistern, and it carried water to monumental structures such as Hagia Sophia and the Great Palace.

 The Basilica Cistern takes its name from the Stoa Basilica, the public square under which it was built.
 The ceiling of the cistern is supported by 336 reused columns from the ancient Greek period.
-Cistern measuring 138 meters long and 65 meters wide.
+The cistern is 138 meters long and 65 meters wide.
 It covers nearly 1000 square meters.

 1. Byzantine Cisterns in Istanbul